-- a crystalline fraction --> it is more compact and cohesive than amorhpous plastic
+- a crystalline fraction --> it is more compact and cohesive than amorphous plastic

-When it comes out of the nozzle, fully melted, all its crystals have melted into amorphous matter.
+When it comes out of the nozzle, fully melted, all its crystals have already melted into an amorphous matter.
 At this stage, all the matter is typically transparent.
 Upon cooling down, a fraction of its structure becomes crystalline.
 Doing so, this fraction becomes opaque.
-But, most importantly, it shrinks more than the amorphous fraction.
-The slower the cooldown step, the more time the matter has to crystallize, the more it shrinks.
+But most importantly it shrinks more than the amorphous fraction.
+The slower the cooldown step, the more time the matter has to crystallize, and therefore the more it shrinks.

 2. Cooling problem

 The problem here is that the cooling is done by two fans, one on each side.
 The cooling can therefore be considered ‘directional’, the air not being blown from all directions around the filament.

 This is normally not an issue.
 However, with highly crystalline polymers like HDPE and PP, this means trouble.

 What happens is that one direction of the cross-section is being cooled down faster than the other directions.
 The directions of the cross-section cool down at different rates, crystallize more/less, and shrink differently.

 The resulting filament becomes oval and deformed, as opposed to round.